jluk/ACC-Documentation/pricing.md

 ---

 # Pricing
-Azure Cloud Console is provided for free.
-Any accessory Azure resources incur regular costs.
+Azure Cloud Shell is provided for free, with Azure Files incurring regular costs.

 ## Storage
-Attaching persistent storage via `createclouddrive` incurs regular storage costs.
+Attaching storage via `createclouddrive` incurs regular storage costs.
 This includes any files and the default 5GB image used to persist your $HOME directory.

 Check [here for details on Azure Files costs](https://azure.microsoft.com/en-us/pricing/details/storage/files/).